zhou13/holicity/README.md

 ## Images

 We provide perspective renderings of panorama images.
-The field of views of all the current renderings are 90 degrees and the principal point is at the center of the image.
+The field of views of all the current renderings are 90 degrees and the principal point is at the center of the image.  **We provide the OpenGL code that renders panorama images to perspective images in [panorama2perspective.py](panorama2perspective.py)**

 ## Geolocations